ga-wdi-boston/wdi_1_ruby_hw_objects_rental_app/README.md

   building and print this value out. *Use a method for this calculation*
 - For each apartment calculate the density people per square foot  of the people living there.
 And print this value out. *Use a method for this calculation*
-- For each apartment in a building calculate how much each person/renter should pay for rent if they all split the rent equally.
+- For each apartment in a building calculate how much eachp person/renter should pay for rent if they all split the rent equally.
 And print this value out. *Use a method for this calculation*